 car on blurry road

 As well as technology improvements continuing to drive down the purchase price of EVs, there is also a real financial incentive.
 In the first year, the total cost of a new EV is 100% deductible against company profits for corporation tax purposes, lowering the overall bill by 19 - 25% for a family company that has taxable profits.
-The initial financial saving remains an attractive feature.
+The initial financial savings remain an attractive feature.

 Despite BiK rates rising to 5% by 2027/28, this still remains a significant reduction compared to traditionally powered vehicles.
-Electric cars are currently exempt from road tax (Vehicle Excise Duty -VED, although this is due to change from 1 April 2025 when the current exemption will be withdrawn.
-However at least EVs registered before 1 April 2025 will not be subject to the ‘expensive car supplement’ (cars costing over £40,000) currently £410 a year and lasting for 5 years.
+Electric cars are no longer exempt from road tax (Vehicle Excise Duty – VED) as the exemption was withdrawn from 1 April 2025.
+However, from 1 April 2026, at least some new EVs will not be subject to the ‘expensive car supplement’ (unless the list price reaches the new higher threshold of £50,000) currently £425 a year and lasting for 5 years.

 Acquiring a new EV through a family company means that the cost of a value write down is carried by the company rather than the individual.
 Therefore, purchasing a new EV for use by a family member, through the family company, could prove to be a smart financial move.

 Running an EV doesn’t magically remove all running costs, though EVs do have fewer moving parts than traditional vehicles.
-Vehicles driving higher mileage are capable of running up sizeable energy bills and sourcing relevant mechanical assistance can be an issue.
-Still, you can expect considerable cost per mile savings compared to petrol and diesel cars and there’s good news on the depreciation and lease cost front too.
+Vehicles driving higher mileage are capable of running up sizable energy bills, although sourcing relevant mechanical assistance no longer appears to be an issue.
+EV owners can expect considerable cost per mile savings compared to petrol and diesel cars, and there’s good news on the depreciation and lease cost front too.

-If you are interested in converting, please talk to your usual Crowe advisor.
+If you are interested in converting, please get in touch with your usual Crowe contact.

 For more information, visit our Business lifecycle.